Promoting sustainable and equitable transportation worldwide

 Ranchi Walks Ahead: The Overnight Transformation of M.G.Road

-17th September 2019 By admin
+17th September 2019 by admin

 One week.
 One week is all it took for Ranchi to see a huge change on M.G.Road, one of its busiest streets.
 The efforts of the Ranchi Municipal Corporation(RMC), the Ranchi Traffic Police(RTP), and ITDP India Programme brought about an incredible transformation almost overnight by a quick tactical urbanism intervention.
 Using simple temporary measures like paint and traffic barricades, the street space was redesigned to create colourful, dedicated walking paths for pedestrians.
 This simple first step has created a cascade of promising changes – a first in the state of Jharkhand.